sanuthiliyoni/supermemory/README.md

 Built by
 Sanuthi, Pahandi & Binara  built for our own classes, shared in case it helps others too.
 Status
-🚧 Early development — starting with Web Dev notes, planning to expand to other subjects.
+🚧 Early development: starting with our uni notes, planning to expand to other subjects.